santiagoramirez/mvc-web-application/README.md

 **/core/controllers**

-This directory contains our controller calsses
+This directory contains our controller classes.

 **/core/models**

-This directory contains our model calsses.
+This directory contains our model classes.

 **/core/views**